JLEspinel/A-Third-Tine/_posts/2018-1-14-First-Post.md

 ---
 published: true
 ---
 I propose a toast to Lucas Szwarcberg, Dan Brickell, and [Scott Alexander](www.slatestarcodex.com) for inspring this site.
-Men undoubtedly cut from the same cloth.

-It took a month of living with Lucas and Dan in Tel Aviv and listening to them ascerbicly prodding each other with dry, hyper-rational wit to make me assume two stances (I'm hesistant to call them "truths" for fear of contributing to part of the problem):
+It took a month of living with Lucas and Dan in Tel Aviv to realize that I generally shared their ratonalist tendencies (although comparatively I knew nothing on the subject).
+After a fair amount of reading and introspection, I decided to assume the following two stances (I'm hesistant to call them "truths" for fear of contributing to part of the problem), which over time motivated me to start this blog:

 **1. The world needs better stories.**
 If you were to set your internet browser's home page to, say, BBC news, you might see headlines like these on a daily basis: